 Current Ph.D.
-Candidates
+Students

-Ross plans to rotate in labs studying novel cancer mechanisms and therapeutics through genetic, epigenetic, and immunology lenses.
+- Ross plans to rotate in labs studying novel cancer mechanisms and therapeutics through genetic, epigenetic, and immunology lenses.

-Emily is working on a translational rodent model of SSRI resistance to understand mechanistic differences between antidepressant pharmacotherapies and determine their unique neurophysiological and behavioral impacts on reward processing.
+- Emily is working on a translational rodent model of SSRI resistance to understand mechanistic differences between antidepressant pharmacotherapies and determine their unique neurophysiological and behavioral impacts on reward processing.

-Jennifer is interested in studying the involvement of the immune system in neurodegenerative disorders and identifying potential therapeutic targets.
+- Jennifer is interested in studying the involvement of the immune system in neurodegenerative disorders and identifying potential therapeutic targets.

 Highlights: Moderating a session on Target Therapies at the 2021 Alzheimer's Association APOE and Immunity virtual conference; Presenting a poster entitled "Inhibition of CD33-sialic binding in Late-Onset Alzheimer's Disease"

-Alec studies the structure-function relationships of a family of calcium-activated chloride channels called Bestrophins, which are expressed in the eyes and can cause a genetically inherited form of macular degeneration.
+- Alec studies the structure-function relationships of a family of calcium-activated chloride channels called Bestrophins, which are expressed in the eyes and can cause a genetically inherited form of macular degeneration.

 Highlights: First-authorship publication in Methods in Enzymology, "Evaluating BEST1 mutations in pluripotent stem cell-derived retinal pigment epithelial cells" and publication in eLife "Distinct expression requirements and rescue strategies for BEST1 loss- and gain-of-function mutations"

-Daniel's research approach centers on investigating synthetic lethal approaches to treat pancreatic cancer by targeting cysteine metabolism and inducing ferroptosis, an iron-dependent form of regulated cell death.
+- Daniel's research approach centers on investigating synthetic lethal approaches to treat pancreatic cancer by targeting cysteine metabolism and inducing ferroptosis, an iron-dependent form of regulated cell death.

 Highlights: Publication in Cell during his rotation in the Mancia Lab, "Structural Basis of WLS/Evi-Mediated Wnt Transport and Secretion"; NSF Honorable Mention